 Vertuccio Farms Fall Festival and Corn Maze, Mesa

 Joe and Maria Vertuccio came to America from Italy and started this family farm.
-Now run by Cono and Angela Vertuccio along with their sons, you can find a roadside vegetable stand and other events year round.
-Their well-loved Fall Festival features a fantastic 7-acre corn maze, a hay maze, a petting zoo, train ride, giant tube slide, duck races and more.
+Now run by Cono and Angela Vertuccio along with their sons, you can find a roadside vegetable stand and other events year-round.
+Their well-loved Fall Festival features a fantastic 5-acre corn maze, a hay maze, an animal area, train ride, giant tube slide, duck races, pumpkin bowling and more.
 This is one of our family’s favorites and perfect for all ages.

 Where: 4011 S. Power Rd., Mesa http://vertucciofarms.com/fall-festival/

-Schnepf Farms Pumpkin and Chile Festivals, Queen Creek
+Schnepf Farms Pumpkin and Chile Party, Queen Creek

 The ultimate in Fall Festival fun is packed into a month of weekends at Schnepf Farms, a family-owned farm in Queen Creek.
-Voted as the best Fall Festival in the Valley by Phoenix Magazine, New Times, Sunset Magazine and others, it features a 10-acre celebrity corn maze carved into the cornfield (past years have featured Muhammad Ali, Steve Nash, Oprah Winfrey and Steve Fitzgerald), a 4-acre corn maze, hayrides, petting zoo, pumpkin launch, pig races, miniature golf, fireworks and more.
+Voted as the best Fall Festival in the Valley by Phoenix Magazine, New Times, Sunset Magazine and others, it features a 10-acre celebrity corn maze carved into the cornfield (past years have featured Muhammad Ali, Steve Nash, Oprah Winfrey and Steve Fitzgerald), a 4-acre corn maze, hayrides, petting zoo, deer feeding, miniature golf, yard games and restored, vintage rides that offer the nostalgic feel of an old school amusement park.
 Schnepf Farms pumpkin patch is a short distance from Cadence at Gateway in the East Valley.

 Cost: Average, see their website and Facebook for special prices.